 - Learning words from the start.
 This is going to be a little difficult at first, but all of us learn this way past the beginner stage.

 - Study kanji in isolation using a mnemonic-based method such as KanjiDamage or RTK.
 For each kanji you memorize its meaning which later acts like a mental anchor making associating words with kanji easier.
+Out of the available options my favorite one is KanjiDamage Plus.

 - Use the JP1K method to learn words without penalizing yourself for not knowing their readings.